yanxifang/Gov-1347/_posts/2020-11-01-Final-Prediction-Model.md

 - **Historical Data**: Already accounted for, with the "safe" state assumption and the resulting 25-state model.
 - **Economy**: State-level unemployment was originally a poor predictor, but I found additional data from the [U.S. Bureau of Economic Analysis (BEA)](https://apps.bea.gov/regional/downloadzip.cfm), now focusing on quarterly state-level personal income level (similar to GDP, but state-level).
 In order to account for differences in the absolute size of each state economy, I used the percentage change in income instead. *This variable actually had a significant impact when combined with the polling model, greatly improving the R-squared value!*
 - **Polling**: I continue to rely on state-level polling due to the high historical correlation, despite the limitations of cost and scarcity of data.
 - **Air War / Ground Campaign**: I decided not to consider mass-media advertising or ground-level campaign activities.
 The data for this election cycle is scarce (for obvious strategic reasons), and potentially unreliable.
--
+Furthermore, there is only sparse data for the past several elections, making it difficult to generate a model.
+- **Shocks**: In theory, the effects of shocks, particularly the COVID-19 pandemic, should be already reflected in the polling data.
+Furthermore, even with COVID-19 cases and death data, I would still need to make an arbitrary determination about the size of the COVID-19 effect; I will be better off with
+- **Laws & Administration**: Given that virtually all states and territories have changed their election laws to permit greater flexibility amid the COVID-19 pandemic, the effect of changes would again require an arbitrary determination.

 ## Model Formula / Coefficients, Weights, and Justifications
 This is my model:

 ![Final Prediction Model](https://yanxifang.github.io/Gov-1347/images/final_model.PNG)

+As briefly mentioned above, the variables are as follows:
+- **avg_poll**: The average state-level poll results from polls released 45 days or fewer prior to the election.
+The 2020 data is taken from FiveThirtyEight.
+- **avg_delta_inc**: The average percent change in state-level total personal income

 ## Model Validation: In-Sample and Out-of-Sample